FREE SHIPPING on orders over $75 International: over $250

 Ripe (Shou) Pu-erh

-• The leaves get piled up to a certain height that is usually around 70 cm, but different tea masters have their own preferences.
+• The leaves are piled to a height of around 70 cm, though different tea masters have their own preferences.

 • The piled tea gets sprinkled with water and, sometimes, covered with a cloth to create a humid environment and accelerate the fermentation.